iris578/visual-inspect/README.md

    - Click "Select" or "Open"

 4. **Verify Installation**
-   - The VisBug icon should appear in your browser toolbar
+   - The extension icon should appear in your browser toolbar
-   - If you don't see it, click the puzzle piece icon and pin VisBug
+   - If you don't see it, click the puzzle piece icon and pin the extension

 #### Step 3: Test It Out

 1. Visit any website (try the included `test-page.html`)
-2. Click the VisBug icon in your toolbar
+2. Click the extension icon in your toolbar
-3. Click "Activate VisBug"
+3. Click "Activate"
 4. The toolbar should appear at the top of the page
 5. Try clicking elements with the Inspect tool!